danamag/stremio-addons-list/README.md

 - a new release was created
 - a new commit was made
 - a label was created, edited or removed
-- a new comment was made to an issue (to update comment count / votes)
+- a new comment was made to an issue (to update comment count)
+- daily at 08:15 by GitHub Actions (to update votes if no other event did)

 ## Fork me